 Learn all the steps to quickly make this traditional Thai dessert by this video:

 This little banana-wrapped package of food is a lot more delicious than it looks.
 It holds sticky rice cooked with ripened bananas and coconut milk.
 The milk infuses the entire package with a light sweetness, while the banana adds a much-needed fruity taste.

 In addition to being a dessert, Khao Tom also makes a great takeaway snack because it can fit right into your palm.
 It’s a healthy way to keep yourself full and energized between meals if you’re having a busy day.

-You will find this sweet and simple dessert everywhere on the streets of Thailand, sold by vendors with colorful carts full of various toppings.
+You will find this simple treat everywhere on the streets of Bangkok and other parts of Thailand, sold by vendors with colorful carts full of various toppings.
 It’s undoubtedly one of the easiest street food recipes to recreate.